andrygzt/Algorithms_practice/README.md

 * Algorithm
 * Code in Python
 * Comparation about time and space that LeetCode shows after the submission.
-* A possible alternative answer that improves the performance in terms of BigO data.
+* A possible alternative answer that improves the performance in terms of BigO notation